logo

 Vaccines Given at 4 Months

-The 4-month vaccinations such as DTaP, PCV, Rotavirus are an important follow-up to the 2-month doses.
+The 4-month vaccinations such as DTaP, PCV and Rotavirus are an important follow-up to the 2-month doses.
 These shots reinforce the protection your baby received earlier, making sure their immune system is fully equipped to fight off serious diseases.

 They’re crucial for ensuring your baby’s immunity is strong and lasting.
-Diseases like diphtheria, tetanus, and whooping cough are far more dangerous than any temporary discomfort your baby might experience after the vaccine.
+Diseases like diphtheria, tetanus, and whooping cough are far more dangerous than any vaccine side effects your baby might experience.

 The 6-Month Vaccination Visit